Joyce Carol Oateshttp://www.barclayagency.com/site/speaker/joyce-carol-oates

 Best known for her fiction, Oates' novels include them, which won the National Book Award; Blonde, a bold reimagining of the inner life of Marilyn Monroe; The Falls, which won the France's Prix Femina; The Gravedigger’s Daughter and Little Bird of Heaven, each set in upstate New York; and We Were the Mulvaneys, which follows the disintegration of an American family and which became a bestseller after being selected by Oprah's Book Club.
-Her 2012 publications include the novels Daddy Love, and Mudwoman, and Black Dahlia & White Rose, a collection of stories.
+Her 2012 publications include Daddy Love, Mudwoman, and Black Dahlia & White Rose.
 Her novel, The Accursed, was released in March 2013.
-In 2014 she released four books; Carthage which was a New York Times bestseller, High Crime Area: Tales of Darkness and Dread, Lovely, Dark, Deep: Short Stories, and she edited Prison Noir a book of short works from incarcerated writers.
-Publications in 2015 include The Sacrifice, Jack of Spades: A Tale of Suspense, Vicissitudes of Time Travel, The Coming Storm, and a memoir of her childhood, entitled The Lost Landscape: A Writer's Memoir.
+In 2014 she released; Carthage which was a New York Times bestseller, High Crime Area: Tales of Darkness and Dread, Lovely, Dark, Deep: Short Stories, and she edited Prison Noir a book of short works from incarcerated writers.
+Publications in 2015 include The Sacrifice, Jack of Spades: A Tale of Suspense, and a memoir of her childhood, entitled The Lost Landscape: A Writer's Memoir.
 In 2016 she released The Man Without a Shadow, The Doll-Master and Other Tales of Terror, and Soul at the White Heat: Inspiration, Obsession, and the Writing Life.
 In 2017 she published A Book of American Martyrs, which received the Los Angeles Times book prize, and DIS MEM BER and other Stories of Mystery and Suspense.
 In 2018 she has written Beautiful Days: Stories, Night Gaunts and Other Tales of Suspense, Hazards of Time Travel (Ecco Press, November 27, 2018), and reprints of her 1964 novel With Shuddering Fall, her 1978 novel Son of the Morning, and her 1984 novel Mysteries of Winterthurn.
 In 2019 she will release a novel, My Life as a Rat (Ecco Press, June 4, 2019), and a children’s book The New Kitten (HarperCollins, June 25, 2019).

 High Lonesome: New and Selected Stories 1966-2006 gathers Oates' short fiction from earlier collections and includes eleven additional tales that further demonstrate the artistry and originality of a writer who "has imbued the American short story with an edgy vitality and raw social surfaces" (Chicago Tribune).
 Included in this volume is Oates' most anthologized short story, "Where Are You Going, Where Have You Been?"
 Inspired by a song by Bob Dylan, it was later adapted as a film, Smooth Talk.
 It is one of a handful of Oates' works made into films or movies for television.
 The latest adaption is Foxfire: Confessions of a Girl Gang (2012), by Palme d'Or winner Laurent Cantet.

 Since 1963, forty of Oates’s books have been included on the New York Times list of notable books of the year.
 Among her many honors are two O. Henry Prizes and two Bram Stoker Awards, the PEN/Malamud Award for Excellence in Short Fiction, World Fantasy Award, and M. L. Rosenthal Award from the National Institute of Arts and Letters.
 In 2009, Oates was given the Ivan Sandrof Lifetime Achievement Award by the National Book Critics Circle.
 In 2012, she was awarded both the Mailer Prize for Lifetime Achievement and the PEN Center USA Award for Lifetime Achievement.
-In March 2014 she will be awarded the Poets & Writers Distinguished Lifetime Award, and in 2017 the Bilbao BBK Ja!
+In March 2014 she was awarded the Poets & Writers Distinguished Lifetime Award, and in 2017 the Bilbao BBK Ja!
 Prize.

 Joyce Carol Oates is the Roger S. Berlind Distinguished Professor of the Humanities at Princeton University, and since 1978, a member of the American Academy of Arts and Letters.